oGsLP/laogo/README.md

 * A SPA @Vue/cli@3.8 project
 * using vue-router, vuex, bootstrap-vue
-* jest unit and nightwatch e2e tests, travis ci/coveralls to be added
+* jest unit and nightWatch e2e tests, travis ci/coveralls to be added

 ## Generators